pedrogasg/jetson-setup/README.md

 2. Close the previous Jupyter Lab browser tab

-3. Open a new terminal and connect to the jetson in ssh wirh the following command and navigate to
+3. Open a new terminal and connect to the jetson in ssh wirh the following command

     ```bash
     ssh jetson@<jetson_ip_address>